redis/redis-doc/commands/zrange.md

-Returns the specified range of members in the sorted set stored at _key_.
+Returns the specified range of members in the [Redis sorted set](/docs/data-types/sorted-sets) stored at _key_.

 `ZRANGE` can perform different types of range queries: by index (rank), by the score, or by lexicographical order.